-Costs - fees for lawyers' professional services and disbursements (out-ofpocket expenses), such as court fees, fees for expert reports, medical reports and photocopying.
-If you are representing yourself and you win, you cannot claim the time you spent working on your case as a cost.
+Costs - fees for lawyers' professional services and disbursements (outof-pocket expenses), such as court fees, fees for expert reports, medical reports and photocopying.
+If you are representing yourself and you win, you can claim your out-of-pocket expenses but you cannot claim the time you spent working on your case as a cost.